nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The datetime when the problem was no longer considered active.
+The datetime when the Problem was no longer considered active.

 ### assertedDate ###